 Dedicated hosting (which means that your website will be hosted on its unique server) will cost $50 – $200 monthly.
 Therefore, you should be ready to invest $50 – $2,000 per year on web hosting.

 Bear in mind that you’ll be required to pay additional fees if you want a static IP address, SSL (Secure Socket Layer) certification, and other add-ons.

-- Custom website design: This would cost you $1,000 – $10,000 depending on your business’ needs.
+- Custom website design: This would cost you $1,000 – $10,000 depending on your business needs.
 Obviously, you want a website that truly represents your business and brand.
-Copying another company’s website could get you into trouble legally, and in the long-run, customers will lose trust in you.
+Copying another company’s website could get you into trouble legally, and in the long run, customers will lose trust in you.

 Yes, you would pay less if you choose a templated design — but truth be told, a customized website design is what your business needs to be competitive in the global marketplace.

 A customized website design will create a better and more user-friendly customer experience.
-It is important that your customer can navigate easily throughout the site and then find what they are looking for as quickly as possible.
+It is important that your customer can navigate easily through the site and then find what they are looking for as quickly as possible.
 This can include UX Design, Sitemap, Page Navigation structure, Visual sliders, and more.

 - Content creation: Most website development companies can also handle content creation.
 However, you’ll spend more money if you pay per hour (as most writers will charge $0.15 per word).
-But if you pay per article, an average cost for content is around $100 per 1,000 words.
+But if you pay per article, the average cost for content is around $100 per 1,000 words.